ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 DMARC permits the owner of an author's domain name to enable validation of the domain's use, to indicate the implication of failed validation, and to request reports about use of the domain name.
-Mail receiving organizations can use this information when evaluating disposition choices for incoming mail.
+Mail receiving organizations can use this information when evaluating handling choices for incoming mail.

 This document obsoletes RFC 7489.